 The only way to prevent the possibility that you might be embargoed?
 It sounds trite, but try and make all of your payments and don’t get into debt that you can’t afford.

 Are you thinking of moving to Spain?
 Looking to buy or rent the perfect property in Spain, either in the short or the long term?
-Then why not get in touch with our locally based property experts, who are perfectly placed to help you with your property search.
-We’re keen to help you turn your dreams into a reality!
+Then why not get in touch with our locally based estate agents who are perfectly placed to help you with your property search on the Costa Del Sol.
+Right Casa is keen to help you turn your dreams into a reality and find you the perfect Spain property.